bomonike/bomonike.github.io/rustlang.md

 ## Tutorials

-## Rust with AWS & AI
+### Rust with AWS & AI

-By the distinguished Noah Gift,
-Liam Parker,
-Alfredo Deza at Pragmatic AI Labs:

-A. https://ds500.paiml.com/bootcamps/rust/ - 5 weeks, 6 hours $20/month
+By the distinguished <a target="_blank" href="https://www.linkedin.com/in/noahgift/">Noah Gift</a> (US expat in Valencia, Spain), Liam Parker, <a target="_blank" href="https://www.linkedin.com/in/alfredodeza/">Alfredo Deza</a> at Pragmatic AI Labs: <a target="_blank" href="https://github.com/paiml">https://github.com/paiml</a>

+If you have an OReilly subscription:

+A. <a target="_blank" href="https://learning.oreilly.com/videos/-/08132023VIDEOPAIML/">1h Using Rust with Python Nov 23</a>
+B. <a target="_blank" href="https://learning.oreilly.com/videos/-/09142023VIDEOPAIML/">5h Rust for Pythonistas</a> Nov 23
+B. <a target="_blank" href="https://learning.oreilly.com/videos/-/08252023VIDEOPAIML/">3h Rust LLMOps</a>

-B. With a Coursera subscription (~$400/year), earn a career certificate you can add to your LinkedIn profile, resume, or CV.
+D. <a target="_blank" href="https://builder.aws.com/content/3CcA8u1UUlFqDRXOAovCe7wavz6/learn-aws-ai-and-cloud-with-me-40-courses-across-bedrock-sagemaker-lambda-and-mlops">AWS Builder Center</a>: With a Coursera subscription (~$400/year), earn a career certificate you can add to your LinkedIn profile, resume, or CV.
 Share it on social media and in your performance review.
 <a target="_blank" href="https://www.coursera.org/specializations/ai-tooling">
 AI Tooling Specialization</a>: Build and deploy production AI systems using Rust on AWS.
 Master 20 courses with projects spanning foundation models, prompt engineering, security